SECTION 8 RENTAL ASSISTANCE PROGRAM

 - Proof of income from all sources

-- Proof of all banking accounts
+- Proof of all assets

 After all the information above has been received and the family is determined to be eligible, a date will be set for a briefing to go over the rules and regulations of the program.
 The amount of assistance for each family varies due to the following factors: